Q: What are the different types of SDSMA membership?

 Q: Is there a separate application process to be a member of a District Medical Society (local chapter)?

 A: Individuals approved for SDSMA membership are automatically members of their District Medical Society.
-The two memberships go together and you can’t have one without the other.

 Q: How do I know which District Medical Society I belong to?

 A: District Medical Society membership is determined by where a physician lives.
 South Dakota is broken into 12 districts.
 Find map of those districts here.
 If a member lives outside of South Dakota, the district is based on where the physician practices.

 Q: What if I prefer not to be part of my District Medical Society?

 A: SDSMA members are automatically members of a District Medical Society.

 Q: If I already belong to my specialty society, does that automatically make me a member of the SDSMA?

 A: No. Being a member of your specialty society is encouraged; however, there is no other organization in South Dakota that has a greater presence, and represents all physicians, than the SDSMA.
 In addition to being involved in your specialty society, it is also important to be involved in your wider profession.

 A: Based on member feedback indicating cards were not used, the SDSMA does not distribute membership cards.
 If proof of membership is needed, the SDSMA can provide a letter or certificate by request.

 Q: Am I required to pay my dues on my own or may I receive assistance?